frithnanth/raku-Math-Libgsl-Matrix/README.md

 The constructor accepts two parameters: the matrix sizes; they can be passed as Pairs or as single values.

 All the following methods *throw* on error if they return **self**, otherwise they *fail* on error.

+### list(--> List)

+This method returns all the elements of the Matrix as a Raku List of Lists.

+### gist(--> Str)

+This method returns the first 10 elements of the first 10 rows of the Matrix interpolated in a Raku Str.
+The .gist method is used by the Raku say() function and method to print a representation of an object.

+### Str(--> Str)

+This method returns all the elements of the Matrix interpolated in a Raku Str.
+The .Str method is used by the Raku put() function and method to print an object.

 ### get(Int:D $i! where * < $!matrix.size1, Int:D $j! where * < $!matrix.size2 --> Num)